intel/zephyr.js/docs/ashell.md

 ZJS will only execute timeouts or events on the first run.
 Sometimes there is a duplicated character written to the ACM.

+LED2 on Arduino 101 is not available in ashell mode because the GPIO it is tied to is being used for SPI to talk to the flash filesystem instead.